FreedTapestry21/FreedTapstry21/README.md

 `println!("Hey there!
 I'm Freed!");`

-I'm a 15 year old developer who likes to tinker with technology.
+I'm a 17 year old person who has a liking towards technology.

-If you wanna know more about me then don't forget to check out my website `https://freeddev.org`.

-Have an amazing day!
+*I've moved to Codeberg => https://codeberg.org/FreedTapestry21*